-This test covered Verity Count and focused on all functionality within the application.
+This test covered Verity Count and focused on all functionality within the application, including the modification of straight party in a general election.

 This test was completed without issue, and each device and application passed the tests in this suite.